jhazebelle/ninetails-us/README.md

 9. Programmed a Virtual Stylist with Python
 10. Programmed a Shopping List Manager with Python
 11. Developed an Address Book with Python
+12. Developed a simple Chrome Extension with HTML,JSON, and JavaScript